-Emy A. Cordano, a proficient Sandy modification attorney dedicated to correcting court orders, knows that families change, custody orders may need switched or visitation schedules may need updated.
-Whatever family law issue that needs updated or modified, Emy can assist.
-No court order remains perfect forever, the reason modification requests are frequent in Utah courts.
+Emy Cordano, a proficient Sandy modification attorney dedicated to correcting court orders, knows that families change, custody orders may need to be switched or visitation schedules may need to be updated.
+Whatever family law issue that needs to be updated or modified, Emy can assist.
+No court order remains perfect forever, the reasonable modification requests are frequent in Utah courts.

 Maybe alimony wasn’t properly calculated during the initial order hearing.
-One party may have hid assets from another party, or perhaps an increase could be necessary when another receives a substantial raise.
+One party may have hidden assets from another party, or perhaps an increase could be necessary when another receives a substantial raise.
 Sometimes, alimony orders were too high.
-Even more cases where child support wasn’t enough come across Emy’s desk, too.
-Whatever needs modified, she can reopen the case and file amended orders.
+Even more, cases where child support wasn’t enough come across Emy’s desk, too.
+Whatever needs to be modified, she can reopen the case and file amended orders.

 Utahans have ever-evolving lives.
-No order can remain perfect forever but counting on Emy A. Cordano to handle changes to custody, child support, alimony and visitation orders can prevent orders from hurting the parties they were initially created to protect or enrich.
+No order can remain perfect forever but counting on Emy Cordano to handle changes to custody, child support, alimony, and visitation orders can prevent orders from hurting the parties they were initially created to protect or enrich.